Ivan-Badenhorst/extendable-game-base/README.md

 ### Week 11
 - Ivan:
-  -implement basic level switch and start on cache
+  - implement basic level switch and start on cache
 - Sudarshan:
-  -protagonist text view finish, interactions with hp and enemy, and help with cache
+  - protagonist text view finish, interactions with hp and enemy, and help with cache
 - Mahmoud:

 ### Week 12
 - Ivan:
-  -experiment with level archive using boost
+  - experiment with level archive using boost
 - Sudarshan:
   - Incorporate energy mechanism for protagonist
   - Basic orchestration of damage between protagonist and enemy